Digital Media Math 101: Understanding Metrics

+CPM, CPC, CPA, CTR, CR, ROI.
 These acronyms are more than just random letters placed together.
 They are all examples of media pricing models and metrics for success that you should be aware of when running a campaign.
-You have probably heard or read some of these terms in the past, but may not fully understand what they mean and how they could effect your bottom line.
-We’re here to help break down these models and formulas into understandable information that you can use the next time you hear one of these acronyms.
+You have probably heard or read some of these terms in the past, but may not fully understand what they mean and how they could affect your bottom line.
+We’re here to help break down these media math models and digital marketing formulas into understandable information that you can use the next time you hear one of these acronyms.

 1. CPM (Cost-per-Thousand Impressions)

 This media math formula is a performance-based pricing model that tracks and measures cost effectiveness of online impressions, which are sold by the thousand.
 The CPM formula is the most common pricing model used in the media industry.